 Engineered population profiling: a scheme for generating and characterizing combinatorially complex mutants

-Here we briefly describe the overall DCGA strategy and its component parts (Figure 1), then show results of the strategy as applied to a set of 16 yeast ABC transporters.
+Here we briefly describe the overall XGA strategy and its component parts (Figure 1), then show results of the strategy as applied to a set of sixteen yeast ABC transporters.

 A simple yet powerful way to generate a complex population is to cross two outbred individuals differing at multiple unlinked loci.
 Progeny of the cross (‘segregants’) will inherit a random subset of parental variants (Bloom et al., 2013), and each segregant can then be genotyped and profiled for traits such as gene expression (Brem and Kruglyak, 2005) or drug resistance (Perlstein et al., 2007).
 Although this approach has been applied extensively to pairs of outbred parents, it has limitations.
-First, many genes involved in a process remain undetected due to the absence of functional natural variation in the parental strains (Lee et al., 2014).
-Second, parents can differ at ~105 positions.
-This both makes it difficult to pinpoint the causal variants at each associated locus, and introduces a multiple testing burden such that a prohibitive number of individuals would be required for a comprehensive DCGA to have an acceptable statistical power.
+First, many genes involved in a process will remain undetected due to the absence of functional natural variation in the parental strains (Lee et al., 2014).
+Second, the fact that parents can differ at >105 positions, coupled with genetic linkage of proximal variants, can make it difficult to pinpoint the causal variants at each associated locus, such that a prohibitive number of individuals would be required for a comprehensive XGA to have an acceptable statistical power.

 To extend cross-based approaches beyond natural variation in outbred parents, we designed a population engineering strategy.
-In this strategy, targeted variation is engineered into individual parental strains which are crossed to yield an ‘engineered population’ with random segregation of only the engineered variants.
+In this strategy, targeted variation is engineered into individual parental strains which are then crossed to yield an ‘engineered population’, which limits random segregation to the set of engineered variants.

 As recently reviewed (Kebschull and Zador, 2018), it is possible to track many individual strains in a complex heterogenous population using DNA barcodes.
 We therefore introduced a complex pool of random barcodes into one of the two haploid parental strains, such that each cell of that parental type bears a specific random barcode, as described previously (Díaz-Mejía et al., 2018; Yan et al., 2008) (Figure S1, see Methods for details).

 After generating a barcoded pool in the wild-type parental strain background, we crossed this pool en masse to a previously-generated “ABC-16 strain” bearing knockouts for all sixteen of the ABC transporters that have been implicated in multidrug resistance (Suzuki et al., 2011).
-The ABC-16 strain had previously been engineered to contain all markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
+The ABC-16 strain had previously been engineered to contain all SGA markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
 After mating, sporulation, and selection for barcoded haploid progeny of the cross, we used automated colony-picking to isolate an arrayed collection of ~5,000 MATa and ~5,000 MATα segregants in 384-well plates.
 This step generated an engineered population in which each individual haploid strain bears a random subset of knockout alleles for the target set of 16 ABC transporters.